 In Exodus chapter 17, we read of the event where the children of Israel are attacked by a hostile people called the Amalekites.
 Joshua leads his warriors out to confront them, while Moses intercedes from a mount overlooking the battle.
-After Joshua prevails, the Lord commands Moses in verse 14; write this for a memorial in a book and rehearse it in the ears of Joshua, for I will utterly put out the remembrance of Amalek from under heaven.
+After Joshua prevails, the Lord commands Moses: write this for a memorial in a book and rehearse it in the ears of Joshua, for I will utterly put out the remembrance of Amalek from under heaven.
+Exodus 17:14.

-Psalm 50:23 states: whosoever offers praise glorifies me, and to whomever orders their conversation aright I will show the salvation of God.
+Whoever offers praise glorifies me, and to whomever orders their conversation aright I will show the salvation of God.

+Psalm 50:23.

-Psalm 50:14&15 shows the dynamics of memorial and remembrance when declaring: offer unto God thanksgiving and pay your vows unto the Most High, then call upon me in the day of trouble and I will deliver you and you shall glorify Me.
+We find the dynamics of memorial and remembrance in this same Psalm: Offer unto God thanksgiving and pay your vows unto the Most High, then call upon me in the day of trouble and I will deliver you and you shall glorify Me.
+Psalm 50:14&15.